hendriknielaender/double-trouble/data/blog/agile-roadmaps-release.md

 If looked at closely, Epics today represent something that we in the micro-cosmos thought we were already done with.
 A predetermined path, planned from beginning to end.
-After it starts, what becomes more and more the single focus of the PMs is: Will we meet the deadline?
-Endless deadline sync meeting and status reports show the effort that goes into keeping these two worlds together:
+After it starts, what becomes more and more the single focus of the PMs is this: Will we meet the deadline?
+Endless deadline sync meeting and status reports show the effort that goes into keeping these two worlds
-The waterfall-like planning at the top, and the sprints in the microcosmos.
+together: The waterfall-like planning at the top, and the sprints in the microcosmos.

 Roadmaps today, a collection of epics and deadlines, are also visually not too far away from the well-known waterfall processes of the 90s.